arcadien/blinkerProject/README.md

 The project was created with Eclipse Modeling and Papyrus UML plugin.

-see http://www.bobosse.net/wordpress/category/lhopra/blinkr/ for information and new about this project.
+see its <a href="http://www.bobosse.net/wordpress/category/lhopra/blinkr/">companion blog</a> for information and new about this project.